andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 `094-laswhite`:
 * End of Disc 2, Ultimecia possesses Rinoa.
 The player hears it for a very short time, because soon there comes the save file menu.
+* Ultimecia defeated, characters walk in the white void.

+`095-lasbl`:
+* Ultimecia defeated; after the scene in Edea's House, Squall is alone in the black void.